A correction may be in store for loanDepot Inc. (NYSE:LDI) shares? - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.16, LDI has a forward annual dividend rate of 0.32.
-Against a Trailing Annual Dividend Yield of 9.82%, it implies a Forward Annual Dividend Yield of 20.38%.
+According to the company, the forward annual dividend rate for LDI is 0.32, from 0.16 in the trailing year.
+Against a Trailing Annual Dividend Yield of 8.21%, it implies a Forward Annual Dividend Yield of 20.38%.

 Earnings Estimates

-As of right now, 11 analysts gave their recommendation on the stock of the company.
+There are 11 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of -$0.27 for the current quarter, with a high estimate of -$0.17 and a low estimate of -$0.51, while EPS last year was $0.46.
 The consensus estimate for the next quarter is -$0.12, with high estimates of $0.11 and low estimates of -$0.25.

 Analysts are recommending an EPS of between -$1.01 and -$1.47 for the fiscal current year, implying an average EPS of -$1.16.
 EPS for the following year is $0.29, with 11 analysts recommending between $1 and -$0.2.